GuillermoJuradoPrieto/MyThesisInLisbon/README.md

 # Diabetic Foot Ulcer Detection and Monitoring

+Project carried out with the cooperation of IST and ETSIT.

 **Project Description:**

 This project focuses on the early detection and monitoring of diabetic foot ulcers using machine learning techniques.
 Diabetic foot ulcers are a severe complication of diabetes that can lead to amputations and even mortality.
 Early detection and treatment are crucial to prevent these ulcers from worsening.